Highlights

 Use Case 3.
 POS Authorization for Small Business Owners

 But, every time they need to log in, they would have to input their login/password combination.
-More conveniently, they could also instantly verify their identity with the Hideez Key through a passwordless signal sign-on based on FIDO2 and U2F standards.
+More conveniently, they could also instantly verify their identity with the Hideez Key through a passwordless single sign-on based on FIDO2 and U2F standards.